 The Katla Ice Cave Honest Review: Risky But Worth It

-Needless to say, we’re happy we did it, but in retrospect, we probably shouldn’t have… Here are some things I wish I knew before heading out on this crazy Iceland ice cave adventure!
+Needless to say, I was happy I did it, but in retrospect, I probably shouldn’t have… So here are some things I wish I knew before heading out on this crazy Iceland ice cave adventure!

 Psst!
 This blog post contains affiliate links in it which sends me a bit of extra money if you use them… at no extra cost to you!